abpframework/abp/docs/en/Blog-Posts/2021-05-03-LeptonX/POST.md

 The previous version of Lepton Theme has been only available to Commercial ABP customers and it has never been as a standalone template.
 With `LeptonX`, we aim at a broader audience.
 With this goal in mind, `LeptonX` will come in different shapes as follows:
 - A template with HTML, VanillaJS, CSS
-  - You can just download this like any other template and start editing.
+  - You can just download this like any other template and start developing your application.
 - An angular library (npm package)
   - An upgradeable angular package contains layouts, components, directives, and services for you to build any application you'd like.
 If you choose this option, you'll be able to stay up-to-date with `LeptonX` as we will continue to introduce new features.
 - A standalone Angular template that contains code of the npm package above